kubeflow/website/content/en/docs/pipelines/installation/overview.md

     If yes, wait for the feature to be released in [Kubeflow](#full-kubeflow) 1.1.
 1. Do you deploy on Google Cloud?

     If yes, deploy [Kubeflow Pipelines Standalone](#standalone).
-You can also use [AI Platform Pipelines](#marketplace) to deploy Kubeflow Pipelines Standalone using a user interface.
+You can also use [AI Platform Pipelines](#marketplace) to deploy Kubeflow Pipelines Standalone using a user interface, but there are limitations in customizability and upgradability.
+For details, please read corresponding sections.
 1. You deploy on other platforms.

     Please compare your platform specific [full Kubeflow](#full-kubeflow) with the